- break a problem into logical components

 The formula verifies a number against its included check digit, which is usually appended to a partial account number to generate the full account number.
 This full account number must pass the following test:

-- from the rightmost digit, which is the check digit, moving left, double the value of every second digit
+- starting with the first digit, double the value of every other digit

 - if product of this doubling operation is greater than 9 (e.g., 7 * 2 = 14), then sum the digits of the products (e.g., 10: 1 + 0 = 1, 14: 1 + 4 = 5).